frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 I can keep going (seriously, I wrote a program to do it).

-Arbitrary graph motifs finding (small subgraphs you want to find in a large graph) is really easy to write.
+Arbitrary graph motif finding (small subgraphs you want to find in a large graph) is really easy to write.
 I'm sure there is lots of smarter research on how to do it will, but this is worst-case optimal, at least.

 ## Wrap-up

 There is some seriously cool work going on in join research.
 It isn't nearly as stale as I thought is was.
 But, importantly, these new algorithms need better systems than your bog-standard batch processors.

 How many of your favorite graph processors are able to start handing back 6-cliques in less than a millisecond, with a memory footprint that is roughly just the graph itself?
 Not the one you use?
 Why not?
-I know [Naiad can](https://github.com/MicrosoftResearch/NaiadSamples/tree/master/Join), and [other stream processors](https://flink.apache.org) should be able to.
+I know [Naiad can](https://github.com/MicrosoftResearch/NaiadSamples/tree/master/Join), and [Flink](https://flink.apache.org) should be able to.
 Being bad at things just isn't cool.

 From my point of view, I now have a cool problem I can use to tune [timely dataflow](https://github.com/frankmcsherry/timely-dataflow).
 I would expect it to start getting better and more usable (and I'll probably actually try it in more configurations now too).